 In keeping with this tradition, the Mills Commencement ceremony will begin on Holmgren Meadow promptly at 9:45 am and end at approximately 12:00 pm, with an academic procession of Mills graduating students, alumnae, faculty, trustees, college officers, and honored guests.
 The program will include remarks by President Elizabeth L. Hillman, the Commencement address, student speakers, and the conferring of degrees.

-The traditional farewell reception for graduating students, alumnae, faculty, and guests, held on the Art Museum Meadow, will follow the Commencement ceremony.
+The traditional farewell reception for graduating students, alumnae, faculty, and guests, held on the Moore Natural Sciences Building lawn, will follow the Commencement ceremony.

 Mills College | 5000 MacArthur Blvd. | Oakland, CA 94613